DigitalCaesar/digitalresults/README.md

 ### Release
 Release Pipelines are defined on Azure Devops.
 Only main and release branch updates trigger releases.
 Pre-Release distribution is triggered by release branch updates.
 Production distribution is triggered by main branch updates.
 Releases are first pushed to an internal store pending approval for public release.

+Versions from a release branch will have a '-preview' suffix added.
+Versions from main will have no suffix.
+Versioning is handled by Nerdbank.GitVersioning.
+See their documentation for more information.

 ## Credits
 There are currently no third party package dependencies.